TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 ## Catalog_Search_Objects_Filter

+**What this class does:**\
+It lets you search for all objects that have certain values at certain keys.
+You can search just about any writable property.

 This class sets the `_body.query` property on Super.\
 This is the class to use if:

 - you want to **combine elements** to get a refined search.
 All the methods can be used to layer on additional criteria.
 - you want to search for **deleted** objects

+To use this class you will need to conform to the data structures specified by Square [CatalogQuery](https://developer.squareup.com/reference/square/objects/CatalogQuery)
+.
+In general these are
+objects with two or three properties.
+Usually you specify the property name you want to search and an expected value.
+The property name has to be exactly the same, but the value can be exactly or partly the same.

 ###Adding an object type
 You can directly access the setter:\